Getting started on your School of Management thesis

 Keep track of references

 For larger written projects, reference management software can be really useful.
-We offer training on how to use Mendeley – free online software which allows you to store, group and annotate articles.
+In the Library, we’re keen on using Mendeley – free online software which allows you to store, group and annotate articles.
 It can also be used to help format your references and reference list in a specific format – including APA7, which is used in SOM.

 Our tips: